sammygb26/Obsidian/Learning/CS/Cryptography/Cryptographic Hash Functions and MACs.md

 Constant function are of course not collision resistant as for all $m_1$ and $m_2$, $f(m_1)=f(m_2)$.
 The successor function in $\mathbb N$ is CRF the predecessor of a positive number is unique hence this is CRF.
 We often have a function range smaller than the domain.
 Hence why the definition includes a computational element.

 - Multiplication of primes is CRF since all composite numbers have a unique prime factorization.

+There is another similar concept to **hash collisions** called a **second-pre-image attack**.
+Here instead of finding two values with the same hash the attacker find a hash that matches a given value.
+We are searching for a single value rather than a match.
+This means the *birthday paradox* doesn't come into play and so **second-preimage** attacks are must harder.
+For this reason **second-preimage** resistance is also called *weak-collision resistance* as its a harder problem to attack by default and so the defence property is weaker.

 # Cryptographic Hash Functions
 A cryptographic hash function takes messages of arbitrary length and return a fixed-size bit string such that any change to the data will (with very high probability) change the corresponding hash value.